LinusBorg/portal-vue/docs/api/portal-target.md

 | -------- | -------- | ------- |
 | `String` | yes      | none    |

-Defines the name of this portal-target. `<portal>` components can send content to this instance by this name.
+Defines the name of this portal-target. `<Portal>` components can send content to this instance by this name.

 ### `slim`